naninovel/docs/docs/en/guide/characters.md

 ![](https://i.gyazo.com/2fb6c27f6e2149b501c0025dd6bd67f0.png)

 ::: info NOTE
-This integration with third-party commercial product serves mostly as an example on how you can make Naninovel work with another tool.
-While we're committed to keep the sample integration compatible with Spine updates and changes, please be aware that the functionality will remain bare minimum and we won't be able to provide any support or help on using another product with Naninovel beyond the scope of the sample.
+This integration with a third-party commercial product serves mostly as an example of how you can make Naninovel work with another tool.
+While we're committed to keeping the sample integration compatible with Spine updates and changes, please be aware that the functionality will remain bare minimum and we won't be able to provide any support or help on using another product with Naninovel beyond the scope of the sample.
 :::

 Spine character prefab used as the resource for the implementation should have a `Spine Controller` component attached to the root object.
 Appearance changes from scenario script commands (such as `@char`) are routed to the controller's `On Appearance Changed` events similar to [generic implementation](/guide/characters#generic-characters).
 You can handle the events as you wish; for example, use Spine's `SetAnimation` method or invoke a trigger in Unity's animator controller.